SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-connect-saas.md

 # Connect to SaaS or B2B Systems

-In the previous tutorial, you learned how to route and transform messages, deploy, and test integrations in WSO2 MI.
-Now, let's enhance the existing deposit flow by adding an email notification feature.
+In the previous tutorial, you learned how to route and transform messages, deploy, and test integrations in WSO2 Micro Integrator (MI).
+In this tutorial, you’ll learn how to create a loan review email notification flow that sends an email based on the client's loan status.

 ## Prerequisites